 Once your old record is deleted, and your new MX record is in place, you’ll need to activate Google by clicking on a button at the bottom of the screen.
 This will complete the routing.

 After you’ve finished adding the MX record to your domain host site, you’ll be rerouted back to Google Workspace.
 If everything has been set up accordingly – and it should be – you’ll receive a success message.

 There could be a lag time before your email begins rerouting, and during this time, you may not receive emails.
 Plan accordingly and complete the set-up process when you can allow a few hours to pass without receiving an email.

 Using Your Professional Email

-Any users you created an email for will now also have access to all the many tools that Google Workspace provides.
+Any users for whom you created an email will now also have access to all the many tools that Google Workspace provides.
 You have the ability in the admin center to turn tools on and off according to your business needs.